How To Boost A Low SAT Reading Score

 The correct answers in the Reading section are as black and white and demonstrable as those in the Math sections.
-And the College Board spends a lot of time and money to ensure they can convincingly defend all of their answer choices, correct and incorrect – even in court, if it came to that.
+And the College Board spends a lot of time and money to ensure they can convincingly defend all of their answer choices, correct and incorrect – even in court if it came to that.

 Therefore, to identify the correct answer more consistently, you will need to adopt a similar, legal sort of mindset.
 Every word in an answer choice must be correct, and defensibly so.

-Conjuring a Touchstone from Your Mind
+Conjuring A Touchstone From Your Mind

 The fastest way to accurately determine the correct answer choice for a question is by formulating your own “BOSS” solution before reading them.

-The BOSS method, one that we teach our students extensively in our SAT prep courses, ensures that our choice will be based on the evidence (the text) by forcing us to comprehend it in light of the question at hand.
+The BOSS method, one that we teach our students extensively in our SAT prep classes, ensures that your choice will be based on the evidence (the text) by forcing you to comprehend it in light of the question at hand.

 Since your BOSS solution is based on the text (and not influenced by any misleading incorrect answer choices), you can trust that the choice that comes closest to your own answer is the correct one.

-This method of answering questions is a little unnatural and takes some practice; but it will save you a lot of time by reducing the need to read a passage or consider various choices more than once.
+This method of answering questions is a little unnatural and takes some practice, but it will save you a lot of time by reducing the need to read a passage or consider various choices more than once.

-Once you get good at it, these few seconds spared on each question can add up to quite a few precious extra minutes by the end of the Reading section.
+Once you get good at it, these few seconds spared on each question add up to quite a few precious extra minutes by the end of the Reading section.

 BOSS is even more effective and time-saving when you read the passage in “chunks,” answering the line-cited questions that refer to portions of the text first.

 A majority of questions in the Reading section refer to a section or specific lines of the passage.
-These “line-cited” questions can be answered first, and in order.
-You can skip over and save the broader questions for last, since you will have read the entire passage by the time you get to them.
+These “line-cited” questions can be answered first and in order.
+You can skip over and save the broader questions for last since you will have read the entire passage by the time you get to them.